 Prerequisite: THART 220.
+Corequisite: None.
 Offered: (Sp).

+Lecture: Minimum 48 hours per semester.
 Departmental Recommendation: None.
-Applicable: UC, CSU, Associate Degree Applicable.

 THART 226 - Play and Screenplay Analysis (3.00)

 Techniques of analysis necessary to understand the structure, construction and formats of plays and screenplays.
 Includes the study of the elements of plot, character, dialogue and theme in plays in a diverse selection of periods and styles and the structure and form of screenplays in diverse genres.
 This course is also offered as ENGL 226.
 (C-ID THTR 114)